-The application deadline is April 8 and classes begin in May.
-This is a 15-month
+The Daytime Program application deadline is July 8, 2022 and classes begin in August.
+This is a special session of the daytime program.

 Note: Students accepted in the Dental Assisting Program are required to complete and pass a Background check, a drug screening, and comply with the immunization requirements.

 In order to be considered for the Dental Assisting program, students must follow the steps detailed below.